openhab/openhab-docs/_addons_bindings/zwave/doc/fortrezz/mimolite_0_0.md

 ### Group 1: Binary input Set Group

 When the input is triggered or untriggered, the MIMOlite will automatically send a Basic Set command to turn on or off the device(s) associated with this group.

-This group supports 2 nodes.
+Association group 1 supports 2 nodes.

 ### Group 2: MultiLevel Sensor report

 The MIMOlite will periodically send a MultiLevel Sensor report indicating the input’s analog voltage level.

-This group supports 2 nodes.
+Association group 2 supports 2 nodes.

 ### Group 3: Power Alarm

 If a power dropout occurs, the MIMOlite will send an Alarm Command Class report (if there is enough available residual power).

-This group supports 2 nodes.
+Association group 3 supports 2 nodes.

 ### Group 4: Binary Sensor report

 When the input is triggered or untriggered, the MIMOlite will automatically send a Binary Sensor report to this group’s associated device(s).

-This group supports 2 nodes.
+Association group 4 supports 2 nodes.

 ### Group 5: Pulse Meter Sensor report

 Pulse meter counts will be sent to this group’s associated device(s).
 This will be sent periodically at the same intervals as Association Group 2, MLS Report except that if the pulse meter count is unchanged the report will not be sent.

-This group supports 2 nodes.
+Association group 5 supports 2 nodes.

 ## Technical Information